incepter/how-react-works/packages/howreactworks/docs/intro.md

 This project would explain all the needed pieces to be comfortable with react's codebase, not an easy task, but let's dream big and get going.

+## Audience and requirements

+This blog post series is destined to people that have used React for few years, or that are willing to contribute to React, or that are curious to know how React is written and how its code looks like.

+The readers should then be familiar with the following React concepts:
+- Component types
+- Component lifecycle
+- Elements Vs Components
+- Effects, hooks
+- Commit
+- Reconciliation
+And so on.

+Understanding the requirements will be automatic if you've used React few years, and this will help shorten these blog posts and focus on the main goal.

 ## How will it go

-Each section would contain a lot of links towards react's codebase and code snippets of either real react code or a simplified version.
+Each section would contain a lot of links towards React's codebase and code snippets of either real react code or a simplified versions.

 I will try to follow the natural react order, ie: I will start by explaining the very first steps that we are told to do to use React: `createRoot`,